rekola/nanoclj/README.md

 - `rationalize` returns exact result for doubles: `(rationalize 0.1) ;=> 3602879701896397/36028797018963968`
 - No chunked or buffered lazy sequences
 - No homogenous vectors (They are not necessary since most data types are unboxed by default)
-- Persistent data structures are flat, and while vectors, maps and sets provide fast reading and insertion, deletion and modification is slow.
+- Data structures are only partially persistent, and while vectors, maps and sets allow fast reading and insertion, deletion and modification is slow.
-- Vectors, maps and sets cannot have metadata
+- Vectors, maps, sets and queues cannot have metadata
 - Only 64 bit systems are supported

 ## Dependencies